real-marco-b/unity-water-shader2d/README.md

 ## Usage

+### Try it

+Just clone or download the repository and open the folder within Unity.

+Run the included Demo Scene.

+### Use it within your Game

+* Put the DisplacementBehaviour and DisplacementShader into your game.
+Keep the shader under Resources folder.

-Attach the DisplacementBehaviour to your main camera and set up a noise and water texture as behaviour property (the sample ships with sample textures).
+* Attach the DisplacementBehaviour to your main camera and set up a noise and water texture as behaviour property (the sample ships with sample textures).

-Limit the water effect to a certain scene area by adding planes to the built-in Water layer.
+* Limit the water effect to a certain scene area by adding planes to the built-in Water layer.
-Everything else is set up programmatically by script.

-You can specify the turbulence (waviness) of the water by setting the Turbulence property of the DisplacementBehaviour.
+* You can specify the turbulence (waviness) of the water by setting the Turbulence property of the DisplacementBehaviour.
 The turbulence will also influence the strength of refraction.

+### Implement Scrolling

+When the camera scrolls left or right, the water waves need to change their phase offset.
+Otherwise they will appear to be a "camera overlay" flying over the scene.

+The DisplacementBehaviour has a scroll offset parameter which can be incremented / decremented on scrolling.

+Check out the included CamScrollBehaviour as a reference implementation for scrolling.

 ## What's next